Microsoft-TrainingKits/HOL-IntroToWindowsAzureVirtualMachinesLinux/HOL.md

 In this task, you will install and configure a Drupal portal on your Windows Azure Linux Virtual Machine.
 Additionally, you will create an empty database to be used by Drupal CMS.

-1. Open the root websites folder and create a folder named **drupal** by executing the following.
+1. Open the root websites folder and create a folder named **Drupal** by executing the following.

 	````Linux
 	cd /srv/www/htdocs